AI Workflows

 Use Cases and Applications

-Ollama serves diverse use cases across different industries and user types, making it valuable for both individual developers and enterprise teams.
+Ollama serves diverse use cases across different industries and user types.

-Development and Research: Prototyping AI applications becomes much more accessible when you don't need to worry about API costs or rate limits.
+Development: Prototyping AI applications becomes much more accessible when you can forget API costs or rate limits.
 Developers use Ollama for code completion, programming assistance, document analysis, and research with proprietary datasets requiring privacy.

 Business Applications: Companies in controlled industries particularly benefit from Ollama's local deployment model.
-Customer service chatbots for sensitive industries, internal knowledge base querying, content generation for marketing teams, and legal document analysis all become possible without data leaving the organization.
+Customer service chatbots for sensitive industries, internal knowledge base querying, content generation for marketing teams, and legal document analysis are possible without compromising data.

 One of the most compelling reasons to execute models locally is the control it provides over sensitive data.
-Many industries, especially finance, healthcare, and government sectors, are subject to strict data privacy regulations, making cloud solutions risky.
+Many industries are subject to strict data privacy regulations, making cloud solutions risky.

-Ollama makes sure that the entire process happens locally, avoiding the compliance issues tied to third-party servers, reducing latency, and minimizing reliance on internet connectivity.
+Ollama makes sure that the entire process happens locally, avoiding the compliance issues tied to third-party servers.

 Thunder Compute: Scaling Your Ollama Workflows

 While Ollama excels at making AI models accessible on local hardware, many users eventually encounter limitations with their local setup.
-Whether it's insufficient GPU memory for larger models, inconsistent performance, or the need for team collaboration, there comes a point where dedicated infrastructure becomes valuable.
+Whether it's insufficient GPU memory for larger models, inconsistent performance, or the need for team collaboration.

 Thunder Compute bridges the gap between local development and enterprise-scale AI deployment.
-Our on-demand GPU instances provide the perfect environment for running Ollama workloads that have outgrown local hardware constraints.
+Our on-demand GPU instances provide the perfect environment for running Ollama workloads that have outgrown local hardware.

 With support for high-end GPUs like A100s and H100s, persistent storage, and VS Code integration, developers can scale their Ollama projects while maintaining the control and flexibility they value.
 You get the same privacy benefits of local deployment with the performance of enterprise hardware.